 Nearly 80% of total general fund revenue comes from just two sources, the property tax and state aid from the Commonwealth.
 The City continues to support the dual goals of diversifying its revenue base while more closely matching revenues with its economic strengths.
-While always a concern, recently, controlling the growth in property taxes for residents and businesses has become top priority for the Mayor.
+While always a concern, controlling the growth in property taxes for residents and businesses has recently become top priority for the Mayor.

-Recent events in the property tax highlight the dangers of the City relying too heavily on one source of revenue.
-The average single-family tax bill has increased 78% since FY02, and the percentage of the total tax levy being born by residents versus businesses has increased from 30% to nearly 42% during the same period
+Recent trends in the property tax highlight the dangers of the City relying too heavily on one source of revenue.
+The average single-family tax bill has increased 69.5% between FY02 and FY08, and the percentage of the total tax levy being born by residents versus businesses has increased from 30% to nearly 40% during the same period

 The Mayor has repeatedly filed legislation to diversify the City's revenue stream and to relieve pressure on the property tax.
-Specifically, the Mayor has filed legislation in recent years to establish local option taxes on restaurant meals and parking.
-These small, broad-based taxes would serve to export some tax burden to non-residents who use and enjoy City services.
+Specifically, the Mayor has proposed establishing local option taxes on restaurant meals and parking.
+These small but broad-based taxes would serve to export some tax burden to non-residents who use and enjoy City services.

-The Mayor has also filed legislation to close property tax loopholes that allow exemptions for certain equipment or corporate structures in the telecommunications industry.
+The Mayor has also filed legislation to close property tax loopholes that allow exemptions for certain equipment in the telecommunications industry.
 These exemptions have the effect of shifting tax burden to other businesses and residents.
+Recently, the Appellate Tax Board and the Supreme Judicial Court have both sided with the City on parts of these exemptions, but legislation is likely still needed to correct the issue once and for all.

-This year, the new Governor has supported the Mayor in his efforts by filing the Municipal Partnership Act which would expand municipal resources through local option taxes, among other smaller initiatives.
+Last year, the new Governor supported the Mayor in his efforts by filing the Municipal Partnership Act which would expand municipal resources through local option taxes, among other initiatives.
+These options are still before the legislature.

 A meals tax is a good fit with the strong tourist and travel economy in Boston.
 It would provide revenue growth at a nominal rate without placing a heavy burden on residents, tourists or travelers as the total rate of taxation would continue to remain the lowest of any major city.
-Revenue from this tax would also help offset the related costs the City incurs when large public events are held in the Boston.
+Revenue from this tax would also help offset the related costs the

+City incurs when large public events are held in the Boston.

 A local option tax on parking in commercial parking lots would benefit the City in a similar way to the meals tax.
-The City, like other regional employment centers, expends considerable resources on traffic control and street maintenance to support local and regional commutes.
+The City, like other regional employment centers, expends considerable resources on traffic control and street maintenance to support local and regional commuters.
 But unlike other cities, Boston does not have any taxing authority to recover those costs.